 How Do I Know If a Loan Company is Scamming Me?

 An MCA loan company may be scamming you if they charge exorbitant fees, pressure you to act quickly, or are evasive when you ask questions about your loan.
 Confirm the legitimacy of any lender before working with them.
-Additionally, if you receive communications that appear to be from a lender, make sure it’s really the lender contacting you.
+If you receive communications that appear to be from a lender, make sure it’s really the lender contacting you.